 POLICY AGAINST HARASSMENT AND DISCRIMINATION AND COMPLAINT PROCEDURE

 Discrimination, harassment, and/or retaliation in any form constitute misconduct that undermines the integrity of the employment relationship with the County.
-The County prohibits discrimination and/or harassment that is sexual, racial, or religious in nature or is related to anyone’s gender, national origin, age, disability, or any other basis protected by federal, state, or local law.
+The County prohibits discrimination and/or harassment that is sexual, racial, or religious in nature or is related to anyone’s gender, sexual orientation, national origin, age, disability, or any other basis protected by federal, state, or local law.
 Furthermore, the County will make reasonable accommodations for qualified individuals with known disabilities, unless doing so would result in an undue hardship, health, or safety concern.

 Unwelcome sexual advances, requests for sexual favors, or other verbal, visual, or physical conduct of a harassing and/or discriminatory nature will constitute harassment and/or discrimination.
 Employees must be allowed to work in an environment free from unsolicited and unwelcome sexual overtures.
 Sex discrimination and sexual harassment are against the law.